ibotty/iban/Readme.md

 # IBAN validation and German IBAN generation

-This library validates IBANs and can generate German IBANs and lookup BICs for legacy accounts.
+This library validates IBANs and BBANs, and can generate German IBANs and lookup BICs for legacy accounts.